MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intelligent-internet-overview.md

 Use SharePoint and other Microsoft 365 products to create communication channels that serve specific audiences.
 Learn how to [create and share organizational news](https://support.microsoft.com/office/create-and-share-news-on-your-sharepoint-sites-495f8f1a-3bef-4045-b33a-55e5abe7aed7) and [use the News web part](https://support.microsoft.com/office/use-the-news-web-part-on-a-sharepoint-page-c2dcee50-f5d7-434b-8cb9-a7feefd9f165) into key landing pages and portals.

 Integrate [Yammer](https://support.microsoft.com/office/what-is-yammer-47526868-b136-40cc-a80d-c870eadd9ba5) and the [Yammer web parts](https://support.microsoft.com/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da) to embed conversations and highlights in sites.
-Leverage the power of video to [share pre-recorded messages](https://docs.microsoft.com/stream/portal-upload-video) and [record organizational events](https://docs.microsoft.com/stream/live-event-overview) for later viewing.
+Use the power of video to [share pre-recorded messages](https://docs.microsoft.com/stream/portal-upload-video) and [record organizational events](https://docs.microsoft.com/stream/live-event-overview) for later viewing.
 Use content services like [audience targeting](https://support.microsoft.com/office/target-content-to-a-specific-audience-on-a-sharepoint-site-68113d1b-be99-4d4c-a61c-73b087f48a81) to make sure key audience are targeted specific content.

 ### Enhance collaboration and sharing